tahoe-lafs/tahoe-lafs/docs/about.rst

 mitigate these risks.

-What we mean by "security" is something different.  *The service provider never has the ability to read or modify your data in the first place—never.*
+What we mean by "security" is something different.  *The service provider never has the ability to read or modify your data in the first place: never.*
 If you use Tahoe-LAFS, then all of the threats described above are non-issues to you.
 Not only is it easy and inexpensive for the service provider to maintain the security of your data, but in fact they couldn't violate its